 3. Onboarding guide.
 Your users will appreciate if you dedicate some pages to explain the basic principles of how the smart home solution works and how to connect with the hub and smart devices.

 4. Devices and sensors screens.
 The page with a list of devices active in your smart home: camera, thermostat, locks, water sensors, light bulbs and so on.
 There should also be a separate management page for each.

 The features allow users to organize their devices in specific groups.
 The support of scenes enables to set predefined configurations to a group of devices and launch them with a single tap or voice command.

 6. Push notifications.
-An app should always alert its users to all the actions within the smart home system, whether it is a water leakage, fire alarm, trespassing etc. or other users switching off the lights.
+An app should always alert its users to all the actions within the smart home system, whether it is water leakage, fire alarm, trespassing, etc. or other users switching off the lights.
 It is reasonable to enable a special notification signal and make it loud even when the phone is in a silent mode.

 Some good examples

 Vivint Smart Home